 This is a guest post written by business blogger Tamsen Cartwright.
 If you would like to write a guest post for Expat and the City, send an email to firstname.lastname@example.org.

-Foreign currency exchange during your travels can cost you more than you realise.
+Foreign exchange while traveling can cost you more than you realise.
 And some methods of currency exchange cost more than others.
 Here’s a quick lowdown on managing foreign currency exchange for your journey abroad.

 Currency Exchange Basics